 The data, however, seem to indicate the opposite.
-Panel A of Figure 7 displays a positive correlation between IO changes in 2020-Q1 and 2020-Q2, suggesting that institutional investors kept buying the same stocks in 2020-Q2 as in 2020-Q1 (albeit in a less pronounced fashion).
-Consistent with this, Table 6 and Online Appendix Figure OA6 document that institutional investors in 2020-Q2 continued shifting their portfolios towards high-cash and low-debt firms.
-Studying the holdings of retail investors, we find that Robinhood users kept expressing complementary preferences to their institutional counterparts in 2020-Q2.41
+Panel A of Figure 8 displays a positive correlation between IO changes in 2020-Q1 and 2020-Q2, suggesting that institutional investors kept buying the same stocks in 2020-Q2 as in 2020-Q1 (albeit in a less pronounced fashion).
+Consistent with this, Table 6 and Internet Appendix Figure OA6 document that institutional investors in 2020-Q2 continued shifting their portfolios towards high-cash and low-debt firms.
+Robinhood users kept expressing complementary preferences to their institutional counterparts in 2020-Q2.44